 Tweet that:Blogging tip: PURPOSE should always precede profit, but PROFIT is essential if you want to blog with purpose.
 Click To Tweet

 It is purpose that keeps you going even when passion is running low.

 But profit is what’s going to afford you the freedom to keep pursuing your purpose, whatever that may be.

 And so for bloggers to keep doing what we love, we have to absolutely, intentionally, unapologetically monetize our content.

 Becoming a professional blogger

 A few years ago I took a different stand on blog monetization.
 I started blogging back when blogs served as raw and fearless documentation of life (kinda like what social media is today), with no agenda to rank in Google, gain traffic, get viral, or make money.

 Unlike those first generation bloggers who took on blogging full time, I instead explored a career in digital marketing and spent much of my creative energy gaining skills and knowledge in various digital marketing disciplines.

-And so my personal blog existed for years without any monetization plan because I wanted to keep my personal space, personal.
+Since my full-time job was my bread and butter, my personal blog existed for years without any monetization plan because I wanted to keep my personal space, personal.